hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Documenting

-Generates in the `docs/` folder documentation using in-source comments:
+Generates in the `docs/` folder documentation by using in-source comments:

 ```sh
 npm run docs